kokkos/kokkos-core-wiki/templates/api.rst

 ..
   The API of the entity.

 Interface
 ---------

 ..
   The declaration or signature of the entity.

-.. cpp:class:: template <class DataType, class...
-Traits> View
+.. cppkokkos:class:: template <class DataType, class...
+Traits> CoolerView

   ..
     Template parameters (if applicable)